Mastering the Inbox: 7 Actionable Tips to Beat Email Overload

 7. Switch off email notifications

-Email overload is a real problem, but it doesn't have to be.
-By following these tips, you can get your inbox under control and start feeling more productive and less stressed.
+Email overload is a modern problem, but it doesn’t have to control your life.
+By setting boundaries, using tools, and decluttering regularly, you can take charge of your inbox and feel more productive—and less stressed.

 🌲